Teldh/edurell/EVA_apps/EdurellVideoAugmentation/README.md

 Start by running Anaconda/Conda terminal:

-Create the virtual environment (if first time, or not already done for annotator app):
+Create the virtual environment (if you do not have it yet):

     > conda create -n myenv python=3.7 pip pytorch